tinglesoftware/dependabot-azure-devops/docs/migrations/v1-to-v2.md

 # Summary of changes V1 → V2
 V2 is a complete re-write of the Dependabot task; It aims to:

-- Resolve the [numerous private feed/registry authentication issues](https://github.com/tinglesoftware/dependabot-azure-devops/discussions/1317) that currently exist in V1;
+- Resolve the [private feed/registry authentication issues](https://github.com/tinglesoftware/dependabot-azure-devops/discussions/1317) that exist in V1;
 - More closely align the update logic with the GitHub-hosted Dependabot service;

-The task now uses [Dependabot CLI](https://github.com/dependabot/cli) to perform dependency updates, which is the _[currently]_ recommended approach for running Dependabot.
+The task now uses [Dependabot CLI](https://github.com/dependabot/cli) to perform dependency updates, which is the _current_ recommended approach for running Dependabot.
 See [extension task architecture](../extension.md#architecture) for more details on the technical changes and impact to the update process.

 # Breaking changes V1 → V2